byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Add a button to export the raw data structure - drop into LLM to get better suggestions
 - Run prettier on the code snippets + syntax highlight
 - Make the container text slightly smaller and reduce padding as much as possible
+- Tree map should probably render on the side of code - open existing editor when clicking.

+Tree creation

+- ArrowFunction -> Block can be combined into a single element (probably just drop the block one)
+- Drop the `Program` node - not needed as a parent
+- Add a symbol or marker to indicate if something is exported

 Design:

+- Set a min size to prevent things from getting too small
 - Reduce border weight & recursion outline
   - 2 px borders for every level generate moiré patterns; switch to 1 px for children and 0 px for leaves, or draw only the hovered branch.
 - Make the file path scannable